juju/docs/src/en/models.md

 ^# Destroy a model

-   Use the `destroy-model` command to remove a model from a controller.

-   For command line help and syntax run `juju help destroy-model`.
+   When a model is destroyed all associated applications and machines are also destroyed.
+It is a very destructive process.

 ^# Disable commands